Otrivine-Antistin® drops relieve eye itching and redness associated with allergies.

 - If you wear soft contact lenses.

-- If you have any of the following: high blood pressure, an overactive thyroid, diabetes, increased pressure in your eye (glaucoma), heart or blood vessel disease, difficulty passing urine, or a tumour on your adrenal glands, called phaeochromocytoma.
+- If you have any of the following: high blood pressure, an overactive thyroid gland, diabetes, increased pressure in your eye (glaucoma), heart or blood vessel disease, difficulty passing urine, or a tumour on your adrenal glands, called phaeochromocytoma.

 - If you have ever had an allergic reaction to an antihistamine or to any eye drops.